allensandiego/ha-integration-shinobi/README.md

 - **Verify SSL**: Uncheck this if you are using self-signed certificates on your local Shinobi server.

 The integration will automatically detect all monitors and create corresponding Camera and Sensor entities.

-## Contributions
-Contributions are welcome!
-Pull requests and issues are the best way to improve this integration.